the-provost/combiner/README.md

 - ⚠️ You must disclose the source code of any distributed modifications

 ## Notes
-- Consider excluding build directories, node_modules, or other large generated directories to reduce token usage
+- The script intelligently excludes dependency folders (`node_modules`, `vendor`, etc.) and build artifacts to optimize token usage
 - For very large projects, you might want to run this on specific subdirectories
 - The script preserves file paths, making it easy for the AI to understand project structure
 - Binary and media files are just listed by path to prevent token waste on non-textual content
+- Output includes a summary showing how many directories were skipped for transparency